 Before arriving at Papago Beach there is an abrupt descent from the higher trail above the Colorado River.
 Do not underestimate this descent – I found it almost as difficult as the Slide that came later.

 Experienced mountain climbers will probably laugh at this Wall and Slide thing.
 But this blog is not meant for mountain climbers, but for hikers.
 As a hiker I enjoy walking long trails, and not climbing walls.
 And when I was preparing for the Escalante Route, this section of the hike worried me.
 Especially because it was very hard to find detailed information – and much of what I found was incomplete, partly mistaken or contradictory.
-So in this post I have compiled a guide based on all the information that I found and that was confirmed in reality.
+So in this post I have compiled a guide based on all the information that I found and was confirmed in reality.

 How much time does it take?